Biao-Zhao/MOM_ICs_OBCs/README.md

 divergence on the target MOM6 grid.

 Two versions of the code are provided.
 They follow the same physical and numerical procedure and produce nearly identical adjusted currents.
-The small remaining differences mainly arise from floating-point roundoff and implementation-dependent operation ordering, especially during the iterative Poisson solve, where the convergence histories can differ slightly even when the same tolerance is used.

 ### Numerical procedure